HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 The direct and indirect referral use cases described below are all preceded by a provider interacting with a patient to assess their needs, establish goals, agree to a referral, and acquire consent.
 The referral is then initiated, its progress is tracked, and goals are updated as appropriate.
 The “direct” and “indirect” use cases are distinguished by the absence or presence of an intermediary and, in the “light” versions, the FHIR capabilities of the referral target.

 Figure 1 and the Table below show the high-level context of the referral use cases that are described in the sections that follow.
 For the Table, the “Exchanged” column shows data that could be exchanged at that step, and the “Aligns With” column shows data that is not exchanged in FHIR form but whose content typically corresponds with the listed FHIR profile(s).
 This only specifies the data that is exchanged, so systems are free to use any internal representation.

+In Figure 1, the lanes are labeled by role — Referral Source, Referral Target, and Patient — while the step details in the table name example actors that fill those roles (the provider as referral source; a CBO as referral target; or a CP when an intermediary relays an indirect referral).

 The [Patient Coordination](patient_coordination_workflow.html#patient-coordination-workflow) Workflow shows some, but not all of the possible interactions with the patient.
 It provides a way for the provider, CP, or CBO to ask a patient to do something, and track whether they have done it and possibly the outcomes.
 In Figure 1 below, patient coordination is indicated by a red box on steps 9 and 12.